Eto'o: Messi, Puyol and Drogba lead tribute to retired Barcelona and Cameroon legend | Goal.com

 During his playing career, Eto'o won several team and individual laurels including three Champions League titles, four African Footballer of the Year awards, three La Liga titles, amongst others.

-While many players congratulated Eto'o for his success on the field, Messi, particularly, hoped that the Cameroon legend would reach the 40-year mark before he hung his boots.
+While many players congratulated Eto'o for his success on the field, Messi, particularly, hoped that the Cameroon legend would reach the 40-year mark before hanging his boots.

 Definitely one of the Best players ,if not the best to Come out Of Africa.
 Congratulations Samuel on a legendary Career.
 Now the real life starts 👏👏👏👏https://t.co/gS6KMvmkmd— Sunday Oliseh (@SundayOOliseh) September 7, 2019